The big scary unknown of starting out in the corporate event planning world is nothing which is insurmountable.

 Then, you could involve influencers or insiders and ask them to report live on their channels.
 Don’t forget to also offer something in return (coupons, free passes to other events), as a sign of your appreciation.

-In a way, this sub-chapter is related to the one above because the more you will involve past, current or future guests, the more you will be able to get to know them and thus design events which are customized according to their expectations.
+In a way, this sub-chapter is related to the one above because the more you will involve past, current or future guests, the more you will be able to get to know them and thus design events that are customized according to their expectations.
 The result will be that you will grow to organize events people will want to tell others about.

 Pro tip: to get people enthused and ready to share, grant special attention to the entertainment part.
 Once your guests are feeling more relaxed, they will be more willing to spread the word about the event they are attending.
 Moreover, a skilled performer will know precisely how to play at their heartstrings.